mikrono/tModLoaderWiki_kr_ko/Starting-a-modded-server.md

 For the most part, launching a tModLoader server is the exact same as launching a Terraria server.

 ## Setting Up a Dedicated Server
 If you have an extra old computer sitting around or leave your computer on all the time, you can use that computer to host a dedicated server.
+Do note that this server computer also needs their own copy of a Terraria Server which can be found [here](https://terraria.gamepedia.com/Server#Downloads) with tModLoader also installed.

 ### Configure the server
 You can change `serverconfig.txt` with your server configurations which will be loaded by the tML server when using the instructions below.